We make bullfinches and other birds from cotton wool. Master Class. Video / Toys with own hands, patterns, video, MK

 • thread.

-From the fabric, cut a square, fold it overdiagonals.
-Fold the corners in the middle, also bend again.
-Then fold the part in half, the figure will resemble a triangle.
-Take a long string, tie the tip - it turned a beak.
-Form the head: lay inside, closer to the beak, cotton wool and thread.
-Lay out the detail, pull out the corners in the sides - these will be the wings.
-In the middle, place the cotton for the trunk and re-thread it to leave a piece of the tail.
-Through the middle, you can cross-thread the thread again.
-A bright bird is ready.
-A little desire, imagination and time and you can have a whole collection of crafts made of cotton wool - bright bullfinches, cute pigeons, solemn storks.
-They will please the eye, surprise, they can be presented as a small gift.
+Cut a square out of the fabric and fold itdiagonals.
+Fold the corners into the middle, and fold them again.
+Then fold the piece in half, the shape will resemble a triangle.
+Take a long thread, tie the end – you have a beak.
+Form the head: put some cotton wool inside, closer to the beak, and tie it with a thread.
+Unfold the piece, pull the corners out to the sides – these will be the wings.
+Put some cotton wool for the body in the middle and tie it with a thread again so that a piece of the tail remains.
+You can cross the thread through the middle again.
+The bright bird is ready.
+A little desire, imagination and time and you can have a whole collection of crafts made of cotton wool – bright bullfinches, cute doves, festive storks.
+They will please the eye, surprise, and can be presented as a small gift.

 Comments